sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-nativescript-geolocation/cp-mobile-dev-kit-nativescript-geolocation.md

 With [Google Play services](https://developers.google.com/android/guides/overview), your app can take advantage of the latest, Google-powered features such as Maps, Google+, and more.

-1. Create below file structure under `DemoSampleApp.mdkproject`.
+1. Add `app.gradle` and `AndroidManifest.xml` files as per below structure in your `DemoSampleApp.mdkproject`.

             DemoSampleApp.mdkproject
               ├── App_Resources_Merge